TheRobBrennan/microsoft-parter-network/modules/Expose multiple Azure Function apps as a consistent API by using Azure API Management/README.md

 ## Exercise - Create a new API in API Management from a function app

+You can add Functions to Azure API Management, to present them to users as parts of a single API.

+In your online store company, your developers have created multiple Azure Functions as microservices.
+Each function implements a small part of the store's functionality.
+You want to assemble these functions into single API.

+Here, you will create a new API Management instance and then add a Product Details function to it.

+### Create functions

+### Test the product details function

+### Expose our function app as an API using Azure API Management

+### Test the OnlineStore products endpoint

 ## The benefits of using Azure API Management to compose your API

 ## Exercise - Add another Azure Functions app to an existing API